Sam Neill: International career

 Neill starred in the historical drama The Tudors, playing Cardinal Thomas Wolsey.
 "I have to say I really enjoyed making The Tudors", he said, "It was six months with a character that I found immensely intriguing, with a cast that I liked very much and with a story I found very compelling.
 It has elements that are hard to beat: revenge and betrayal, lust and treason, all the things that make for good stories."

 He acted in the short-lived Fox TV series Alcatraz (2012) as Emerson Hauser.
 He played the role of Otto Luger in the fantasy adventure film The Adventurer: The Curse of the Midas Box (2014).
 He had a role in the BBC series Peaky Blinders, set in post-World War I Birmingham.
 He played the role of Chief Inspector Chester Campbell, a sadistic corrupt policeman, who came to clean up the town on Churchill's orders.
 In the 2015 BBC TV miniseries And Then There Were None, based on Agatha Christie's thriller, he played the role of General MacArthur.

 In 2016, he starred in the New Zealand-made film, Hunt for the Wilderpeople, directed by Taika Waititi, as well as the ITV miniseries Tutankhamun.
 In 2017, Neill appeared in a scene in Waititi's fantasy sequel Thor: Ragnarok, in which he portrays an actor playing Odin (as depicted by Anthony Hopkins), alongside Luke Hemsworth and Matt Damon as actors playing Thor and Loki, respectively.
 He portrays the same actor in Thor: Love and Thunder in 2022.

 In 2018, he portrayed Mr. McGregor and also provided the voice of Tommy Brock, in Peter Rabbit.
 In 2019, he was cast for the role of Denis Goldberg in Escape from Pretoria; however, the role was subsequently recast with Ian Hart.
-In late 2019, he was announced to reprise his character of Dr. Alan Grant in Jurassic World Dominion, which released in July 2022.
+In late 2019, he was announced to reprise his character of Dr. Alan Grant in Jurassic World Dominion, which released in June 2022.

+In 2022, Neill appeared in the Foxtel legal drama The Twelve as Brett Colby.
+When the series was renewed for series 2, Neill would reprise the role of Colby being the only member of the original season one cast to do so.
+On 16 September 2024, it was announced that The Twelve had been renewed for a third season and Neill would be returning as Colby.
+On 6 December 2024, Neill was announced as a nominee for the 2025 AACTA awards for his role on The Twelve.

+On 21 June 2024, Neill was named in the cast for the Netflix drama Untamed.
+On April 15, 2025, Neill's casting in Godzilla x Kong: Supernova had been announced.